Parthenon: its History, Architecture and Sculptures

 Parthenon on the Acropolis

-The Acropolis is the name of the huge rock on which the Parthenon stands.
+The Acropolis is the name of the huge rock in Ayhens on which the Parthenon stands.
 Anchored by huge walls and surrounded by a forest of unassembled ruins the Acropolis rises out of Athens like a miniature Mt.
 Olympus.
 An important secular and sacred site, it was home to he city's treasury as well as temples for religious rites and sacrifices.

 Caves near a natural spring on the steep north side of the Acropolis have been inhabited since Neolithic times and the fortress-like walls around the Acropolis were built by the Mycenaeans to protect a palace they had erected at the top.
 This was superseded by a Greek temple dedicated to Poseidon and Athena that was destroyed in 480 B.C. when the entire city of Athens was burned to ground by the Persian army of Xeres.
 In the Golden Age of Greece the caves contained a shrine to Pan and other Gods.